zouloux/pasta/docs/things-to-know.md

 ## Do what you want

-**Pasta** is just a set of scripts and conventions, feel free to tweak it for your needs.
+**Pasta** is just a set of scripts and conventions, feel free to tweak it for your needs!